pipe2705/WeekendReps/README.md

 ### E. Driver's Ed

-1. Make a variable that will hold a person's age.
+1. Make a variable that holds a person's age.
 Be semantic.

-2. Write code that will print out "Here are the keys", if the age is 16 years or older.

-3. If the age is younger than 16, a message should print "Sorry, you're too young."
+2. Write code that will print out "Here are the keys!", if the age is 16 years or older, or, if the age is younger than 16, a message should print "Sorry, you're too young."

 :red_circle: Commit.